Dave Bamber: Blackpool F.C. Hall of Fame

 Bamber was inducted into the Hall of Fame at Bloomfield Road, when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; Bamber is in the 1990s.

 Post-retirement

-After retiring from football, Bamber remained in Blackpool with his family, becoming a property developer.
+After retiring from football, Bamber remained in Blackpool, becoming a property developer.